Kickstart job placement scheme

 CHAMBER KICKSTART SCHEME PLACEMENTS

-Since the start of the year, the Devon & Plymouth Chamber has seen 708 approved Kickstart placements and helped to fill 308 of those vacancies with local businesses.
+The Devon & Plymouth Chamber saw 708 approved Kickstart placements and helped to fill over 400 of those vacancies with local businesses.

-Of the Chamber applicants who have now completed their six-month Kickstart placements, more than two thirds (73%) have gone into employment and 11% have gone back into Further or Higher Education.
+Of the Chamber applicants who completed their six-month Kickstart placements, more than two thirds (73%) have gone into employment and 11% have gone back into Further or Higher Education.

-Thanks to the appointment of our dedicated Kickstart Executive, Kyra Taylor-Reid – who is herself a Kickstart applicant – the process has been executed smoothly for both businesses and young applicants.
+Thanks to the appointment of our dedicated Kickstart Executive, Kyra Taylor-Reid – who is herself a successful Kickstart applicant and has now progressed onto a full time role – the process was executed smoothly for both businesses and young applicants.

 This has led to more than 80% of employers being satisfied with the Kickstart support provided by the Chamber, while 92% are satisfied with the scheme itself.